USING COMBINED HORMONAL BIRTH CONTROL PILLS

 How effective are Combined Hormonal Birth Control Pills?

 The pill is a very effective method of birth control.
-The pill is about 93% effective at preventing pregnancy in typical use, which means that around 7 out of 100 people using it as their only form of birth control will get pregnant in one year.
-With consistent and correct use it can be over 99% effective.
+The pill is about 93% effective at preventing pregnancy in typical use, which means that around 7 out of 100 people who use it as their only form of birth control will get pregnant in one year.
+With consistent and correct use as described in this fact sheet, it can be over 99% effective.

-How can I get Combined Birth Control Pills?
+How can I get Combined Birth Hormonal Control Pills?

-You will need to visit a clinic to get birth control pills or a prescription for them.
-You will talk with a healthcare provider about whether birth control pills are right for you.
+You can visit a clinic to get birth control pills or a prescription for them and talk with a healthcare provider about whether they are right for you.

 - Periods may be more predictable/regular and lighter